gscrow/dressipi-com/_posts/2019-10-08-innovating-at-speed-to-deliver-unique-and-relevant-in-store-experiences.markdown

 Due to the sparsity of data and because of the nuances specific to the fashion domain, a combination of fashion stylists and technology will, for the foreseeable future, outperform any purely AI and big data solution.
 Technology is a key tool, but the human element is still very important.
 Fashion stylists can fill in the necessary gaps that technology misses.

 Having fashion experts involved ensures the understanding of the nuances of the industry.
-They must [work very closely with tech and data team](https://dressipi.com/blog/fashion-plus-data-equals-a-match-made-in-personalisation-heaven/) to build algorithms that take into account the fashion-specific information explained previously.
+They must [work very closely with tech and data team](https://dressipi.com/blog/fashion-plus-data-equals-a-match-made-in-personalization-heaven/) to build algorithms that take into account the fashion-specific information explained previously.

 <p style="text-align:center"><img style="margin-left: 0px" alt="Dressipi's Style Director Natalie Theo and Chief Data Scientist Nick Landia working on fashion-specific algorithms for John Lewis" src="/uploads/natalie-nick.jpg"/></p>

-# Leading the Way in Creating Hyper-Personalised Experiences
+# Leading the Way in Creating Hyper-Personalized Experiences

 Dressipi is currently [working with some of the UK and Europe’s biggest retailers](https://dressipi.com/customers/) on their long-term strategies to drive profitability and customer loyalty by redefining the shopping experience as we know it.